tonirilix/nested-json-flattener/README.md

 ```
 ## TODO
 1. The package still needs to get configurations from params.
-2. Some of the params thought are: whether take primitives arrays as one element or not (taken as one element by default)
+2. Some of the params in mind are: whether take primitives arrays as one element or not (taken as one element by default)
 3. Some methods need to be splitted into different files.
 4. Add a way to create a configuration to tell the class how to handle internal collections.